arvindk2025/arvindk2025/README.md

-- 💻   Frontend Developer, ReactJS.
+- 💻   Full Stack Developer.
 - 🎓   I'm currently studying Electronics & Communication Engineering
        at  IIIT, Kottayam.
 - 📝   I like to explore new technologies and develop software